 Regional Tasmania: Value That Stuns

-Outside Hobart, Tasmania’s regional property market provides affordability that is almost impossible to reconcile with the quality of landscape and community on offer.
-Launceston’s median house price of AUD $400,000–$530,000 provides a genuinely liveable regional city with the Cataract Gorge, the Tamar Valley wine region, and excellent connectivity to both Hobart and the wilderness parks.
-The north-west coast towns (Devonport, Burnie, Ulverstone) at AUD $280,000–$380,000 provide working-class regional towns with strong community character and immediate access to the Cradle Mountain and Walls of Jerusalem national parks.
-For households with income not tied to Tasmania’s local economy — remote workers, retirees, online business owners — the regional affordability equation is extraordinary.
+Outside Hobart, Tasmania’s regional property market still offers affordability that is hard to reconcile with the quality of landscape and community on offer, even after the strong price growth of recent years.
+Launceston’s median house price of around AUD $520,000–$680,000 buys into a genuinely liveable regional city with the Cataract Gorge, the Tamar Valley wine region, and excellent connectivity to both Hobart and the wilderness parks.
+The north-west coast towns (Devonport, Burnie, Ulverstone) at roughly AUD $500,000–$600,000 combine strong community character with immediate access to the Cradle Mountain and Walls of Jerusalem national parks, while the historic west-coast mining towns such as Queenstown remain among the cheapest in the state at AUD $180,000–$300,000.
+For households with income not tied to Tasmania’s local economy — remote workers, retirees, online business owners — the regional affordability equation remains extraordinary.

 Frequently Asked Questions